jon-b-alves/Tic-Tac-Toe/README.md

 ```

 ## Usage
-- Navigate to your Tik-Tak-Toe directory, run the application with the following command:
+- Navigate to your Tic-Tac-Toe directory, run the application with the following command:
 ```
 ./tik_tak_toe
 ```